liqula/react-hs/README.md

 - `mkStore` is gone, you need to call `registerInitialStore` in the beginning of your main function.
 - calls to `mkControllerView` contain a type argument that is a list of all stores that you want to pass to the function that constructs the content.
 - make Eq instances for all your prop, state, store types ([check out the example](https://github.com/liqula/react-hs/blob/a5d2d88f6da91a2243ee5cc9ca608e1580a4139d/react-hs-examples/src/TodoComponents.hs#L28) if you have un-Eq-able types like functions.)
-- add lines `instance UnoverlapAllEq X` for all types `X` that give you type errors.  [you can't do anything wrong here as long as you do not instantiate 'StoreArg' or 'StoreField'.  this is just a hack to sort out overlapping instances.](https://github.com/liqula/react-hs/blob/41f325790b9a8f4ca75d88a5d8c18dc145f3c1e3/react-hs/src/React/Flux/Internal.hs#L593)
 - `stopPropagation`, `preventDefault` are used differently now.
 They are modifiers of the event handler types, so you should call them like this: `div_ [onClick $ \_evt _mevt -> stopPropagation $ dispatch MyAction] $ ...`.
 Also, you now need to call an empty modification function 'simpleHandler' if you don't want to do any of this.
 The type errors will guide you.
 Check out the TODO example and the haddocks of 'simpleHandler'.

 I think that's the gist of it, but I'm pretty sure i forgot a few